For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott’s family and friends saw him as an active, handsome young man in his prime.
 Despite his frequent inferiority issues, he was not unaware of how he could effect people - especially females - with the positive qualities given to him.
 That his positivity and good nature were so often genuine, his awareness of the traits sometimes provoked a guilt of that cognizance, marring his likability like a graceful figure skater slashing across a pristine and glassy patch of ice.
 It was surprising to another person to notice this and caused a dissonance in their perception of him and it upset Scott when he fell victim to his own emotional blemishes.

-Scott thought the scene in the photo appeared as a very simple and straight forward picture.
-A gorgeous blond, good looking guy, beach, ocean, sky.
+Scott thought the scene in the photo appeared as a very simple and straight forward illustration of health.
+A gorgeous hottie, good looking guy, beach, ocean, sky.
 How could it be any better?
 But like those picture-perfect Instagram feeds, the idyllic image was only suntan deep.

 But he couldn’t think of that kind of stuff now.
-He shoved the framed photo into his now empty underwear drawer and closed the drawer.
-Then he opened it again and took it over to his duffel.
+He shoved the framed photo into his now empty underwear drawer and closed it.
+Then he opened it again and took the picture over to his duffel.
 Before putting it inside, Scott walked back over to the dresser, opened the drawer again and placed the frame into it gently and slid the drawer shut for the last time.

 The sun was still low in the southern sky above the bay when Scott finished packing, or more correctly, throwing his gear into the Jeep.
-When he gazed out over the lower sloped roofs of the other homes below his, the ocean blue merged seamlessly with the blue sky, only broken by the the sails further out on the water that appeared as bright, triangular ocean-bound clouds.
+When he gazed out over the lower sloped roofs of the other homes below his, the ocean blue merged seamlessly with the blue sky, only broken by the the sails that appeared as bright, triangular ocean-bound clouds further out on the water.

 And he was going to a place that was even colder than this?